One of the most common questions our therapists get asked is:

 • A lack of personal boundaries; a lack of respect for the boundaries of others.

-• Feeling that other people are taking advantage of you; having strings attached when you give to others.
+• Thinking that other people are taking advantage of you; having strings attached when you give to others.

 • The need to please others.